Home / Hotels in London / A very Christmassy stay at The Royal Horseguards Hotel, London

 While the Equus bar was tempting – and much busier than hotel bars usually are on a Monday night – we decided an early night was in order.

-The night-time view from our bedroom window
+The view from our bedroom window

-Breakfast at The Royal Horseguards hotel
+The Royal Horseguards hotel breakfast

 Breakfast the next day was both good and less so: there was an extensive buffet ranging from croissants, cereal and yogurt to gravadlax, pate and a whole range of hotplates containing sausages, crispy bacon, fried eggs, mushrooms and tomatoes.